 Root Cause Analysis Tip: Investigations – The Power of Generic Root Causes

-I just received an email from a contact that is using TapRooT® successfully at his facility.
-He said his company is asking him why his teams (which use TapRooT®) consistently come up with great investigation results.
-Besides just using the tool as intended, he also stressed the importance of ALWAYS checking for Generic Root Causes.
-This got me thinking a little more about why it is so critical to consider Generic Causes during each and every investigation.
+I just received an email from a contact that is using TapRooT® RCA successfully at his facility.
+He said his company is asking him why his teams (which use TapRooT® Root Cause Analysis) consistently come up with great root cause analysis results.
+Besides just using the tool as intended, he also stressed the importance of ALWAYS checking for Generic Causes.
+This got me thinking a little more about why it is so critical to consider Generic Causes during every investigation.

 As a reminder, Generic Causes are considered in Step 5 of the TapRooT® process.
 After analyzing your Causal Factors using the Root Cause Tree® in Step 4, you then do a quick check to discover if any of those root causes are also generic issues in other areas of your company.
 For example, if you find that Housekeeping Needs Improvement was a root cause of a particular incident (maybe someone tripped over a tool that was lying on the floor), you might write a few corrective actions to fix that problem: